-- 20 here "relative effectiveness" since we want to analyse the effect of the parameters to the cost function.
+- 25 here "relative effectiveness" since we want to analyse the effect of the parameters to the cost function.
 For each tuned set of parameter values, the relative effectiveness of a parameter is calculated as follows: - 1.
 Change one parameter from the set of tuned parameter values to a reference value and calculate the difference in the cost function for the changed set and the tuned set. - 2.
 Return the changed parameter to the tuned value and repeat for all parameters.
-Sum up the differences. - 25 3.
+Sum up the differences. - 30 - 3.
 The relative effectiveness for each parameter is the difference obtained from step 1 divided by the sum from step 2.

 The relative effectiveness is similar to a class of methods commonly referred to as one-at-a-time (OAT) or one-factor-at-a-time (OFAT).
-These methods are generally used to acquire robust information about model behaviour when one parameter at a time is changed to a new or better value (see Murphy et al., 2004).
-Since and hopefully a better value (e.g. ?).
-The main difference of our method to classical methods such as Morris OAT (?) is that in such methods the change in values is (usually)
+These methods are generally used to acquire robust information about model behaviour when one parameter at a time is changed to a new and hopefully a better value (e.g. ?).
+The main difference of our method to classical methods such as

-30 random, where as we have fixed values.
-Additionally our point of view is from the optimized parameters to the original state 1000we have already optimized the parameters (as a groupwith the different cost functions, we use the method in reverse to see how the changes in the parameter values have affected the change in the cost function) and merely want some robust and easily comprehensible information about the effect of changes in parameter values to the cost functions.
-This method does not reveal information about how well the parameters constrain the cost function (e.g. we could have a highly dominating parameter that would optimize to the default value and hence the relative effectiveness would be zero), rather which parameters contribute most to the change in cost function values.
+Morris OAT (?) is that in such methods the change in values is (usually) random, where as we have fixed values.
+Additionally our point of view is from the optimized parameters to the original state - we have already optimized the parameters (as a group) and merely want some robust and easily comprehensible information about the effect of changes in parameter values to the cost functions.
+This method does not reveal information about how well the parameters constrain the cost function (e.g. we could have a highly dominating parameter that would optimize to the default value and hence the relative effectiveness would

+5 could have a highly dominating parameter that would optimize to the default value and hence the relative be zero), rather which parameters contribute most to the change in cost function values.

-Lastly we calculate the root mean squared error (RMSE, $\sqrt{\sum{i} \frac{(o_i - m_i)^2}{n}}$), bias $(\sum{i} \frac{o_i - m_i}{n})$ and coefficient of determination 5 (r^2) for the time series generated by the different tunings $(o_i$ is observed and m_i is modelled).
+Lastly we calculate the root mean squared error (RMSE, $\sqrt{\sum{i} \frac{(o_i - m_i)^2}{n}}$), bias $(\sum{i} \frac{o_i - m_i}{n})$ and the coefficient of determination $(\frac{r^2 r^2}{r^2} = 1 - \frac{\sum{i} (o_i - m_i)^2}{\sum{i} (o_i - \overline{o_i})^2})$ for the time series generated by the different tunings $(o_i$ is observed and m_i is modelled).